-Hibiscus is a flowering shrub that evokes an image of a vivid tropical paradise.
+Hibiscus is a flowering shrub that evokes an image of a vivid tropical paradise, with flowers that come in a rainbow of colors.

-Tropical hibiscus (Hibiscus rosa-sinensis) is what is commonly seen in garden centers and landscapes.
-It is thought to have originated in tropical Asia.
+Tropical hibiscus (Hibiscus rosa-sinensis) is what's commonly seen in garden centers and landscapes.
+It is thought to have originated in tropical of Asia.

 Hibiscus flowers can be many colors, come in single or double forms, and often last for just a day.
 Individual flowers may be short-lived, but the plant will produce blooms over a long flowering season—nearly year-round in South Florida.
 Hummingbirds are attracted by hibiscus; many types of butterflies are as well, including Cloudless Sulfurs, blues, and Gulf Fritillaries.